X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 | $002   | LEFT   |
 | $001   | RIGHT  |

-Note that this bitfield is different from the `joystick_get` KERNEL API one.
+Note that this bitfield is different from the `joystick_get` KERNAL API one.
 Also note that the keyboard joystick will allow LEFT and RIGHT as well as UP and DOWN to be pressed at the same time, while controllers usually prevent this mechanically.

 **EXAMPLE of the JOY Function:**